siemens/OOASP/asp_interactive_configuration/DOC.md

 ### Interactive Configurator

 The interactive Configurator API provides all functionality to create a configuration interactively.
-This is done by constructing an `InteractiveConfigurator` class from [ooasp/interactive.py](ooasp/interactive.py).
-The process is done in a [multi shot](#multi-shot-approach) way.
+This is done by calling the methods provided by the `InteractiveConfigurator` class from [ooasp/interactive.py](ooasp/interactive.py).
+The process is done in a [multi-shot](#multi-shot-approach) way.

 #### Tasks